 Integration through Qualification (IQ)

-Mission of the Network "Integration through Qualification (IQ)"
+The mission of the "Integration through Qualification (IQ)" funding programme